 Lydia also shared a Periscope that gave more details about her featured article in our catalog.
 (Click HERE to watch her Periscope video.)
 We've featured some photos below that show Lydia's Before and After.

-Well, you never know who just might be inspired by your posts!
+Well, you never know who just might be inspired by your creative craft room ideas!
 LesLee Stone-Rasmus watched Lydia's Periscope video and decided that she wanted to re-do her craft space too!
 LesLee said, "That article changed my craft room and my sanity."

-Here's the story she sent Lydia.
+Here's the craft room inspiration story she sent Lydia.
 We got permission to share it with all of you.
 It's a cute story!

 I recently watched your video of your room remodel.
 I found it via your periscope from when you announced you were in an article in a catalog.
 I sent away for the catalog (stamp and storage I think) and read all about your process.